johannaleapopp/SC_FC_Coupling_Cognitive_Ability/README.md

 ## 4. Computation of latent *g*-factor

-General cognitive ability was operationalized as latent g-factor from 12 cognitive measures (Thiele et al., 2022).
+General cognitive ability was operationalized as latent *g*-factor from 12 cognitive measures (Thiele et al., 2022).
 This *g*-factor was calculated using simplified bi-factor analysis as outlined in Dubois et al. (2018).
 Code for the computation of a latent *g*-factor is provided here: https://github.com/jonasAthiele/BrainReconfiguration_Intelligence.

 ## 5. Structure and Script Description